-Photoshop issues can occur if you don’t have an Application Manager installed.
+If Photoshop is not installing on your Windows 10 PC, the cause can be Application Manager.
 Several users reported that the problem was caused by an old Application Manager.

 However, you can fix the issue simply by installing the Creative Cloud Application Manager.
 After doing that, the problem should be completely resolved.

 5. Remove problematic applications

-According to users, sometimes other applications can interfere with Photoshop and cause various issues to occur.
-To fix that, users are suggesting to find and remove the problematic applications from your PC.
+According to users, if Adobe Photoshop is not opening, be sure to find and remove the problematic applications from your PC.